ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolutionManagerAPIExplained.md

 # SAP Solution Manager 7.2 API explained

 In this document there will be only additional information about the API that don't exist in the official documentation but are very important.
+Official documentation for the Solution Manager API can be found [here](https://wiki.scn.sap.com/wiki/display/SM/Process+Management+API#ProcessManagementAPI-ProcessManagementAPI).

 ## Endpoints

 Here the list of all important endpoints will be listed:

- 1. Brannch Content-GET ( getting whole structure of SAP Solution Manager Branch, including library elements )
+ 1. Branch Content-GET ( getting whole structure of SAP Solution Manager Branch, including library elements )
- 2. Branch Content Importer-PUT ( insertig/updating/deleting the structure)
+ 2. Branch Content Importer-PUT ( inserting/updating/deleting the structure)
  3. Solution -GET (getting all solutions of the SAP Solution Manager system)
  4. Branch - GET (getting all branches of specific solution)
  5. Scope- GET ( getting all scopes of the branch)